Good employees love what they do.

 Work shouldn’t always be a party — but people do need to have fun once in a while.

 If your routines are TOO routine, plan something different.
-Hold a meeting over lunch – outside if weather permits.
-If you want feedback on something, grab pen and paper and take a poll rather than using email.
+Hold a meeting over lunch — outside if weather permits.
+If you want feedback on something, grab pen and paper to take a poll rather than using email.
 Tell everyone to meet you for a snack break in the kitchen.

 Foster ways for employees to develop genuine relationships, and you’ll notice that they seem genuinely happy to come to work each day.